The Learning Journey

 Progression of Skills

 Within each Learning Journey the National Curriculum has been broken down into skills or ‘I can’ statements.
-These skills/statements allow children to develop a skill then revisit and broaden their understanding at a later stage.
-Some skills are indicated as essential; the children must cover that skill within that year group.
-However, teachers may choose to extend or revisit a skill to help pupils further or deepen their learning.
+These skills based 'I cans' allow children to develop a skill then revisit and broaden their understanding at a later stage in their time at Tredworth Junior School.
+Each curriculum subject also has knowledge drivers that help direct the skills to certain content within a stage of study.

 Approach to learning